I love tattoos and have been writing about the topic for several years.

 At that time (1977), Hardy started tattooing Zulueta, and in 1981 Zulueta ended up starting to tattoo punk kids living in Southern California.
 Their demands for unique styles pushed him further toward tribal tattoos as his main focus.

-Enough of tribal tattoo history—let's take look at the unique art of tribal tattoos, which has moved quickly toward a very distinct style, which people immediately recognize, even if they don't know what it's called.
+Enough of tribal tattoo history—let's take look at the unique art of tribal tattoos, which has moved quickly toward a very distinct style, that people immediately recognize, even if they don't know what it's called.

 Misunderstanding Tribal Tattoos